 You will have the opportunity to work closely with our horticulturist as she takes you on an enlightening, educational experience during the class.
 Upon completion of the course, you will be equipped with the knowledge to give garden tours and teach visitors about the rich history of the Rancho grounds.

-Training sessions will be held held all 5 Saturdays in March beginning on the 3rd and ending on the 31st from 9 a.m. - 12:30 p.m.
-Training will prepare volunteers to give tours of the rancho's gardens to the public on Saturdays and Sundays from 1 to 5.
-Reservations requested; please call (562) 206.2040 or register on our website.
+Training sessions will be held held starting Friday, January 31 from 9 to 1 and continue for 4 more Fridays with the last class on February 28.
+Training will prepare volunteers to give tours of the rancho's gardens for the public on Saturdays and Sundays from 1 to 5.
+Reservations requested; please call (562) 206.2045 or register on our website.

 - Public Speaking